zerodaycode/Zork/README.md

 # 📑 The `zork.conf` reference guide <a name="zork_conf_reference"></a>

-### Here we will list all the sections, with the attributes and its properties available on Zork, indicating when an attribute or a property is optional or mandatory, and for the properties, if they have default values.
+### Here we will list all the sections, with the attributes and its properties available on Zork, indicating when an attribute or a property is optional or mandatory, and for the properties, if they have default values

 ```
 PROJECT_ATTR: ProjectAttribute = ProjectAttribute(